 Sales quotas are typically set too high, which is demonstrated both by the percentage of salespeople that meet quotas combined with an analysis as to how sales quotas are set.

-While sales management will often feel satisfied with their quotas because they give their salespeople “stretch goals.”
+Sales management will often feel satisfied with their quotas because they give their salespeople “stretch goals.”

 Not all stretch goals are motivational.
 If goals are set to the point where they are unattainable, the goal will often become de-motivational.
 The effect of de-motivation of stretch goals is nearly always ignored as a problematic outcome.
 For example, experience mountain climbers set attainable goals for themselves regarding the progress that they will make per day.
 They don’t set stretch goals, as the stretch goal can typically only be met by circumventing safety controls.

-Very few companies have a method for measuring the forecast error of different groups, and gradually updating their input to the overall forecast based upon previous forecast accuracy.
+Very few companies have a method for measuring the forecast error of different groups and gradually updating their input to the overall forecast based upon previous forecast accuracy.